Ultimate Poker - Ramping Up for Regulated US Poker

 regulated online poker in the US is becoming a reality – three states have already cleared the path for online poker and more are actively considering it.
 Despite the favorable news and momentum for online poker over the past year, I’ve had difficulty grasping this new reality.
 That started to change last month when I visited the offices of Ultimate Poker

-in Las Vegas.
+.
 Ultimate Poker and its parent company, Fertitta Interactive, are clearly gearing up for a market opportunity that is very real and potentially massive.

 Fertitta Interactive is majority owned by Station Casinos